IND vs NZ Dream11 Team Prediction World Test Championship Final

 India, boosted by the sun that has been drying the Hampshire Bowl pitch over the past few days, will hope to dent their biggest threat, New Zealand’s swing bowlers, in the inaugural World Test Championship (WTC) final that commences on Friday.
-Also Read - LIVE India Women vs England Women One-Off Test, Live Score And Updates: Jhulan & Co Eye Early Wickets
+Also Read - LIVE Streaming IND vs NZ WTC Final 2021, Day 2, Southampton: When And Where To Watch WTC Final India vs New Zealand in India

 Ahead of the WTC final, there has been talk about how New Zealand’s pace bowlers could again trouble the Indians.